Patron of Equestrians

-In 1784 the same father – the land- and seascapist Claude Joseph V. – who urged the son only one year before “he should restrain from riding, and not leave his works incomplete” bought him a horse as further stimulation.
+In 1784 the same father – the landscape and marine painter Claude Joseph V. – who urged the son only one year before “he should restrain from riding, and not leave his works incomplete” bought him a horse as further stimulation.

 Offer no. 12,292 / EUR 1508. / export price EUR 1433. (c.
 US$ 1732.) + shipping